ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/dragdrop/readme.md

 Drag and Drop
 =============

-This IPython notebook extension allows dragging&dropping images from the desktop or other programs into a notebook.
+This Jupyter notebook extension allows dragging&dropping images from the desktop or other programs into a notebook.
 A new markdown cell is created below the currently selected cell and the image is embedded.
+The image itself is uploaded to the notebook server.

 The notebook has been tested with Firefox and Chrome.

 A demo video showing drag&drop of images is here:
 [youtu.be/buAL1bTZ73c](http://youtu.be/buAL1bTZ73c)

+**Note**: Jupyter notebook version 5.0 and higher supports direct drag&drop of an image into a markdown cell.
+The images is stored as attachment in the notebook .ipynb document.

 Configuration